Skip to content

 If we get poor insight data, this can have devastating consequences for our projects and also impact the lives of our citizens.

-So what does data mean to you?
+So what does data mean to you and why is it important to us?

 Data (factual information) helps the council to improve the services we deliver to our citizens - this can be wide ranging from protecting vulnerable children to collecting bins, gritting the roads and helping businesses to develop.